Harvest Mites – how to prevent and solve an itchy autumn problem

 Ear mites in cats are the most common cause of inflamed ears in cats and kittens.
 They invade the ears where they eat wash and cause irritation to the skin.
 Watch our 2 minute video below to learn more about ear mites and how they affect your cat.

-For more information about caring for your cats and understand their health and behaviour, head over to our We Talk Cat blog.
+For more information about caring for your cats and understand their health and behaviour, head over to our Pet Talk blog.